NavisCarrierSolutions/MACS3.API.Services/README.md

 The MACS3.Connected REST APIs are for developers who want to integrate their application with MACS3.Connected and provide access to resources (data entities) via URI paths.
 To use a REST API, your application will make an HTTP request and parse the response.
 By default, the response format is JSON.

-The MACS3.Connected APIs are based on the OpenAPI specification (formerly known as Swagger) and enable developers to generate server stubs and client SDKs for e.g. JavaScript, Java, C#, Objective C, Swift, C++ and more programming languages.
+The MACS3.Connected REST APIs are based on the OpenAPI specification (formerly known as Swagger) and enable developers to generate server stubs and client SDKs for e.g. JavaScript, Java, C#, Objective C, Swift, C++ and more programming languages.

 The following APIs are available: